 I love minimal pieces if the outfit calls for it but I also really like colourful and textured jewellery.
 I don’t believe we should be bogged down with only one style but play around and have fun.
 We’re diving into fall weather which means lots of layering and the chance to play with warm toned clothing.
 That being said, Alora’s brand allows you to layer up on arm candy to pull off the boho chic style.

 I talked about multi-purpose jewellery in my Etsy show review and now the same can be seen in shoes and purses.
 Tanya Heath and a team made up of 14 engineers, shoe technicians, designers and boot makers have created the world’s first adjustable height shoe with interchangeable heels.
-Like what is that?
-Well, in case you wished you had one shoe for the office and after work still have the stamina to mingle with people, you can switch a stiletto into a block heel.
+What is that?
+In case you wished you had one shoe for the office and after work, you can switch a stiletto into a block heel.
 I have the video to prove it!

 — Mariam Jangda (@baublestories) October 1, 2017